Legend of la Encantada: Baza

-In the river of Baza, about a kilometer from the road of Murcia-Granada, there is a terrera with about forty or fifty caves with several windows, called Terrera de los Argálvez, where the oldest people of the place say that every day of Saint John, a dark-haired woman with very long hair appeared through the windows at sunrise, and year after year the curiosity to see her increased, until one day of Saint John, nobody knows the exact date, at sunrise she appeared through one of the windows of the cave with a comb in her right hand and a dagger in her left hand and addressing a man who was waiting, she said to him: "What do you want: the lady, the comb, the dagger?"
+In the river of Baza, Granada, about a kilometer from the road of Murcia-Granada, there is a terrera with about forty or fifty caves with several windows, called Terrera de los Argálvez, where the oldest people of the place say that every day of Saint John, a dark-haired woman with very long hair appeared through the windows at sunrise, and year after year the curiosity to see her increased, until one day of Saint John, nobody knows the exact date, at sunrise she appeared through one of the windows of the cave with a comb in her right hand and a dagger in her left hand and addressing a man who was waiting, she said to him: "What do you want: the lady, the comb, the dagger?"
 To which the gentleman answered: "the dagger".
 She then said to him: "Well, then, let them pierce your soul with it, because you have enchanted me for so long!"